Meighen Island: History

 Unlike many Canadian Arctic islands, no traces of Inuit or Thule camps have been found, suggesting the island has never been inhabited, likely due to its extreme northern latitude.

 In 1909, two Inuit who had participated in Frederick Cook's polar expedition provided a map to Robert Peary that showed they had travelled and spent a night on a then unknown island with the position of Meighen Island.
 The map and testimony of the Inuit in question were published in an article by Peary in the Chicago Daily Tribune.
-In 1916, Vilhjalmur Stefansson's Canadian Arctic Expedition sighted and landed on Meighen Island.
+In 1916, the Canadian Arctic Expedition led by Vilhjalmur Stefansson sighted and landed on Meighen Island.
 Stefansson at first believed that he had been the first European to discover Meighen Island, but later read Peary's article on the Cook expedition and surmised that Cook had in fact discovered Meighen Island prior to himself.

 Naming

 The island was later named after Arthur Meighen, Canadian prime minister 1920-21 and 1926.